pauleissen/markov.tpop/README.md

 ```
 where TEXTFILE is the name of a file containing English text.

-Along with markov-tpop.py are several text files, including ones that
+Along with `markov-tpop.py` are several text files, including ones that
-demonstrate that (thanks to K&P) markov-tpop.py does NOT require any
+demonstrate that (thanks to K&P) our script does NOT require any edge-case
-edge-case code to handle empty text files and files that contain only
+code to handle empty text files, files with one word, and files with two
-one or two words.
+words.

 Copyright (c) 2018 by Paul Eissen.
 This work is made available under
 a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).